docpile/borg.backup/README.md

 # borg.backup
-Borg backup script to automate backups/restores for Hetzner storage
+Borg backup script to automate backups/restores using a Hetzner Storage Box

 It was thoroughly tested in Ubuntu.